lj-ditrapani/make_html/README.markdown

   date is used.
     - default: "now"
-- modules:  list of python modules to run post-processing on the generated etree before it is written out to the final output HTML file.
+- modules:  list of python modules to run post-processing on the generated xml.etree.ElementTree before it is written out to the final output HTML file.
     - default: []

 All of the above properties are